Home Gardening Understanding Plant Nutrients

-The role of essential plant nutrients cannot be overstated when it comes to plant growth.
+The role of essential plant nutrients cannot be overstated in plant growth.
 For plants to use these nutrients, they must be available in the soil.
 Understanding plant nutrients forms the basis of ensuring a healthy plant life.

 A Breakdown of Essential Nutrients

 There are 17 essential nutrients for plants.
-They are classified as macronutrients and micronutrients based on the quantities that plants need.
+Classification of these as macronutrients and micronutrients depends on the quantities plants need.
 All these nutrients are vital for plant growth and health.

 Macronutrients: The Building Blocks